KingWise69/Aqua-Life/README.md

 ## About AquaLyfe

-AquaLyfe isn't just your ordinary water tracking app; it's your new hydration partner.
+AquaLyfe isn't just your ordinary water reminder  app; it's your new hydration partner.
 We've added a splash of innovation to make your journey towards a healthier, more hydrated you more exciting.

 ## Features